Street Votes FAQ

 Does this mean the neighbours get to vote on my extension?

-Unlike what you might have read in some confused media reports, street votes do not mean that the neighbours get to vote on your application for an extension.
+Street votes do not mean that the neighbours get to vote on your application for an extension.

 Street votes do not affect the normal process of applying for planning permission.
-They are just a supplemental way for some streets to decide to allow more, if there is overwhelming support among residents.
+They are just a supplementary way for some streets to decide to allow more, if there is overwhelming support among residents.

 Will this affect the countryside?

 Street votes will only give additional permissions for development where it is strongly supported by local people because it will benefit their community.
+In addition there are significant protections that ensure that street votes can only permit development that enhances the local area without harming neighbours.

 What can I do to help?